 Park Church Downtown

-This Spring, Grace City Church, which meets at the Asterisk Building downtown, will merge into our church family, and Park Church will become one church with two congregations.
+This Spring, Grace City Church, which meets at Asterisk downtown, will merge into our church family, and Park Church will become one church with two congregations.

 This page serves as a centralized place to learn more, answer questions, and get involved.
 We encourage you first to mark your calendar for the Family Meeting next Sunday, January 31, and also to dive in to the exciting info on this page, ask any questions that remain unanswered, and join us in prayer as we enter this season of Gospel Movement.

-Everyone is invited to these meetings, but if you are interested in committing to the Downtown congregation, we ask that you make an effort to attend both evenings online or in-person.
+Join us as we learn, worship, pray, and ask God to do amazing things in Denver through His work in Park Church Downtown.
+Everyone is invited, but if you are interested in committing to the Downtown congregation, we ask that you make an effort to attend online or in-person.

 If you would like to contribute financially to this new congregation, you can designate your gift to Park Church Downtown on our giving platform.